 Photo by Whitney Browne

-Trina Mannino is a producer and reporter living in Brooklyn.
-Her writing and audio work has appeared in Atlas Obscura, Crain's Chicago Business, The City, Marketplace, Project Brazen’s The Closer, Vice, WNET’s All Arts, among others.
+Trina Mannino is a producer and reporter living in the New York City area.
+Her writing has appeared in Atlas Obscura, Crain's Chicago Business, The City, Vice, WNET’s All Arts, among others.
+Her audio work can be heard on Marketplace, Project Brazen’s The Closer and elsewhere.

 Selections of Published Audio Work

-• Marketplace: Some arts nonprofits look to expand their real estate footprint
+• Marketplace: Arts nonprofits look to expand their real estate footprint

 • The Closer: How ABC and ESPN made Disney into a powerhouse.